1996 United States presidential election in Florida

 The 1996 United States presidential election in Florida took place on November 5, 1996, as part of the 1996 United States presidential election.
 Voters chose twenty-five representatives, or electors to the Electoral College, who voted for president and vice president.
 Florida was won by President Bill Clinton (D) over Senator Bob Dole (R-KS), with Clinton winning 48.02% to 42.32% by a margin of 5.7%.
 Billionaire businessman Ross Perot (Reform-TX) finished in third, with 9.12% of the popular vote.
+Clinton is also the only US president to win the White House without Florida and then carry it upon winning re-election.

-As of the 2024 presidential election, this is the last election in which Calhoun County, Dixie County, Gilchrist County, Franklin County, Glades County, Gulf County, Hamilton County, Hendry County, Levy County, Madison County, Okeechobee County, Putnam County, Sumter County, Taylor County, Wakulla County, and Citrus County voted for a Democratic presidential candidate and the last election in which Orange County voted for a Republican presidential candidate.
+Among white voters, 46% supported Dole, 43% supported Clinton, and 10% supported Perot.

 Campaign

 The first and only vice presidential debate of the 1996 election was held in Florida in St. Petersburg's Bayfront Center Mahaffey Theater with Vice President Al Gore and Jack Kemp participating.